VIDEO :: Ghost Articles Read w/Daniel

-Fast forward to current day and the museum does small classes for local schools.
+Fast forward to current day.
+The museum does small classes for local schools.

-The teacher turns away from her class to write on the blackboard, when there’s a crash.
-She turns to see a clipboard had been thrown into the back corner.
+The teacher turns away from her group to write on a blackboard.
+A crash from the back of the room and she spins to see a clipboard thrown into the back corner.

-She asks the little girl sitting near the corner, “Why did you throw that”, and the girl just looks down.
+She asks the little girl nearest the board, “Why did you throw that?”.
+The girl stares at the floor.

-After the class, the little girl comes up and says to the teacher, “I didn’t throw it.
+The little girl approaches the teacher after class.
+“I didn’t throw it.
 It fell!”

-“How could it have fallen?
-The board was in the back corner far away from you.”
-But the girl kept saying over and over, “It fell, it fell”.
+Shaking her head, she asks, “How?
+You were sitting there, the board was in the back corner, far away.”
+But the girl kept saying over and over, “It fell, it fell, it felll!”

-The teacher finally sending her away.
-Disturbed because she believed her.
+The teacher sending her away.
+Disturbed.
+She believed the little girl.

-Recently a woman visited the museum.
-Walking on the first floor near the piano and saw movement from the corner of her eye.
-She spun and looked to see… herself.
+A woman visited the museum.
+Walking along the first floor near the piano.
+She saw movement and spun and to see… herself.
 It was just a mirror.

-She was calming down when noticing a shadow.
-It appeared in the reflection from behind her and darted to the front door.
-A loud bang on the door and she jumped.
+Almost calm when in the reflection a shadow appeared behind her.
+Darted across the room and towards the front door.
+A bang!
+Loud against the door and she jumped.

 Her curiosity was stronger than her fear.
-She ran up to the door and swung it open.
+The woman ran to the door and swung it open.
 Nobody, just the lion’s head knocker staring back.

 She lifted the knocker and let it slam against the door.
-It was the same sound.
+The same sound.